 Category: Procedure:

-Instructional Goals and Objectives School Library Co ollection Development
+Instructional Goals and Objectives School Library Collection Development

 Descriptor Code: Issued Date: Revised Date:

-AP-I-241 September 2022 November 2023
+AP-I-241-1 September 2022 April 2025

 The primary purpose of the school library is to enrich and support the educational program of the school.
 A comprehensive and high-quality collection of print materials, eBooks, databases, and digital products in the school library supports teaching and learning in all content areas and allows students to pursue personalized interests.
-These collections should meet the requirements set forth by the state of Tennessee and the standards of the American Library Association and its division the American Association of School Librarians.
+These collections should meet the requirements set forth by the state of Tennessee and the guidance of the American Association of School Librarians.